janellesh08/eVenture-Activities-App/README.md

 # Capstone Project: eVentures - Activities App

-## App: eVentures - A web application designed to help you find new activites to try with friends, family, or on your own
+## App: eVentures - Find new activites to try with friends, family, or on your own

 App Link: